 Frequently Asked Questions

-How many photos can I add?
+How many photos can I add to my listing?

 You can add up to 12 photos in your listing for free.
 Make sure to include images of any imperfections or damage so buyers can see clearly what they're bidding on or buying.